A Historical Journey of "SECRETS SUBMERSED"

 Those that venture onto this beach may notice the tell-tale signs of past inhabitation strewn along the sand.
 Bricks and mortar from long demolished buildings are everywhere.
 What few people realize is that this beach has a unique and somewhat sinister past.

+It was on this beach that a "Sea Monster" exceeding the length of two grown men was found.
 In reality, the 12 foot long carcass was a giant octopus much like the one pictured to the right.

 It was the largest octopus discovered in the Pacific Northwest to date and the biological oddity spawned a media frenzy.
 News reports of man eating beasts graced headlines for weeks after the find.
 What the newspaper editors of the day did not know is that something even more sinister was lurking below the waterline...

 In 1915, World War I was in full swing and it was here that a group of men donated something rather sizeable to the war effort.
-The people living in the nearby town of Barnet were oblivious to what was going on in a hastily built warehouse along the beach, however.
+The people living in the nearby town of Barnet were oblivious to what was going on in a hastily built warehouse along the beach.

 Keeping a secret in a small town is a hard job under the best of circumstances but an American entrepreneur managed to do it.
 This secret was so well kept that Burnaby's city council and the Government of Canada didn't learn what was going on until long after the deed was done.